 The London Legacy Development Corporation have prepared a local directory which aims to support the Olympicopolis Stakeholder Forum.
 The directory provides partners and stakeholders with information on many of the local organisations that surround the Park and are active in east London.

-In the latest series of road shows, we will present the developed designs for Pool Street West and initial concept designs for the second UCL East building, Marshgate I. These buildings make up Phase 1 of UCL East and will feature new academic space and student accommodation, as well as retail, community and engagement uses for UCL students, staff and the public.
+UCL East has now completed its latest round of consultation on UCL East Phase 1.
+At a series of roadshows in October 2017, the team presented the developed designs for Pool Street West and initial concept designs for Marshgate 1.
+These buildings make up Phase 1 of UCL East and will feature new academic space and student accommodation, as well as retail, community and engagement uses for UCL students, staff and the public.

 For more information on our previous public consultation events, please visit the following pages: